-In Wales it is a legal requirement that landlords register with Rent Smart Wales.
+In Wales it is a legal requirement for landlords to register with Rent Smart Wales.
 See Rent smart register.

-The housing costs can still be paid to the claimant when liability and occupancy are met, even where the landlord is not registered.
+The housing costs can still be paid to the claimant when liability and occupancy conditions are met, even when the landlord is not registered.